Default password

-Where a device needs a username and/or password to log in, a default password is usually provided to access the device during its initial setup, or after resetting to factory defaults.
+Where a device needs a username and/or password to log in, a default password is usually provided to access the device during its initial setup, or after resetting it to the factory default settings.

 Manufacturers of such equipment typically use a simple password, such as admin or password on all equipment they ship, expecting users to change the password during configuration.
 The default username and password are usually found in the instruction manual (common for all devices) or on the device itself.

 Default passwords are one of the major contributing factors to large-scale compromises of home routers.
 Leaving such a password on devices available to the public is a major security risk.
-There are several Proof-of-Concept (POC), as well as real world worms running across internet, which are configured to search for systems set with a default username and password.
-Voyager Alpha Force, Zotob, and MySpooler are a few examples of POC malware which scan the Internet for specific devices and try to log in using the default credentials.
+Several Proof-of-Concept (POC) demonstrations were made, and active "worms" ran across the Internet searching for systems having the default username and password.
+Voyager Alpha Force, Zotob, and MySpooler are a few examples of POC malware which scan the Internet for specific devices and try to log in using default credentials.

 In the real world, many forms of malware, such as Mirai, have used this vulnerability.
 Once devices have been compromised by exploiting the Default Credential vulnerability, they can themselves be used for various harmful purposes, such as carrying out Distributed Denial of Service (DDoS) attacks.
-In one particular incident, a hacker was able to gain access and control of a large number of networks including those of University of Maryland, Baltimore County, Imagination, Capital Market Strategies L, by leveraging the fact that they were using the default credentials for their NetGear switch.
+In one incident, a hacker gained access and control of a large number of networks including those of University of Maryland, Baltimore County, Imagination, and Capital Market Strategies L, simply because they hadn't changed their NetGear switches from the default credentials.

-Some devices (such as wireless routers) will have unique default router usernames and passwords printed on a sticker, which is more secure than a common default password.
-Some vendors will however derive the password from the device's MAC address using a known algorithm, in which case the password can also be easily reproduced by attackers.
+Some devices (such as wireless routers) have unique default router usernames and passwords printed on a sticker, which is more secure than a common default password.
+However, some vendors derived the unique default passwords from the device's MAC addresses using a known algorithm, and attackers easily computed the same passwords.